neillrobson/Spaceteam-Lexicons/README.md

-#Spaceteam Lexicons
+# Spaceteam Lexicons

-A repository for various lexicons for the mobile game [Spaceteam](http://www.sleepingbeastgames.com/spaceteam/).
+> A repository for various lexicons for the mobile game [Spaceteam](http://www.sleepingbeastgames.com/spaceteam/).

-## Why a git repo?

-There are a few reasons for me creating this, but the main one is collaboration.
-If I make something, and you want to change it, go ahead.
-If someone else does something and you want to change it, go head.
-Fork this repository, make your changes, then submit a pull request.
+Current project is creating a custom lexicon for use at Pendo.

+## Forked Repository

+Attribution for the original idea of a Git repo containing Spaceteam lexicons goes to [Stuart Thomson](https://github.com/s-thom).
+His [original repository](https://github.com/s-thom/Spaceteam-Lexicons) is now a public archive.

-## Adding your own lexicon
+## Adding your own lexicon to the game

-You must have backed the Kickstarter at the Ensigneer level or higher in order to create lexicons for Spaceteam.
+You must know your member ID for the Admiral's Club.
+If you don't have an ID, contact the developer of Spaceteam.

-1. Log into the lexicogulator
+1. Log in to the lexicogulator

-  To do this, log into the [Admiral's Club Forum](http://spaceteamadmiralsclub.com/forum/), and click the Member's Area button (it should be yellow/gold).
-Scroll down, and there should be a button to take you to the Lexicogulator.
+   To do this, go to `https://lexicogulator.herokuapp.com/editor/:ID` where `:ID` is your Admiral's Club member ID.

 2. Click the New Lexicon button

    This should be a green button on the left side.

-3. Make your lexicon public
-  This way you get the keyword for your lexicon.

-4. Fork this repository
+3. Copy the contents of each text file (from a directory in this repository) into the appropriate fields in the Lexicogulator.

+## Contributing

+- Each directory is named after the keyword given to public lexicons in the Lexicogulator.
+(There is no reason not to make the lexicon public, since the contents of the lexicon are hosted in a public repository.)
+Click the "make public" checkbox in the Lexicogulator to get the public keyword.

-  There are blank files in the `.blank` folder, and the originals are in `.default`.
+- There are blank files in the `.blank` folder, and the originals are in `.default`.
 You can also find the defaults on the lexicogulator page itself.

-5. Create a new folder with the name of your keyword.
-  This is so it doesn't get confusing as to what lexicon goes with which keyword, and also helps prevent duplicate folder names.

-6. Submit a pull request
+- Follow the standard Github fork/pull-request workflow.

-7. Don't forget to apply your changes on the lexicogulator page
+- There is no automation tying the contents of this repository to the Lexicogulator.
+Don't forget to apply any merged changes to the Lexicogulator page yourself.
-  Note: I am not responsible for other people's lexicons.
-If your favourite lexicon hasn't updated, don't blame me.

-## Modifying Others' lexicons

-If you're going to make changes to someone else's lexicon, please @mention them in your pull request.
-If they say "yes" to your changes, then I'm happy to merge them into the master branch.

-## Custom Characters

-Feel free to include some character templates if it suits the theme of your lexicon.
-Make sure you have both normal and hand up templates.